seshpeters/cat-3-portfolio/README.md

 - [Include any libraries or frameworks you used, e.g., React, Tailwind CSS, Bootstrap]
 - Netlify for deployment and continuous integration

-## Installation and Setup

-To run the project locally, follow these steps:

-1. Clone the repository: